" is a registered trademark of Templar Consultancy Limited:

 CCGT: Combined Cycle Gas Turbines are gas turbines whose hot exhausts are used to drive a boiler and steam turbine.
 This two stage process makes them very efficient in gas usage.
 They are also quite fast to get online - less than an hour in general, so they are used to cover (profitable) peak demand and to balance wind output.

-Nuclear: Currently the UK has one old Magnox plant still operating, seven AGR designs and one relatively modern PWR.
+Nuclear: Currently the UK has seven AGR designs and one relatively modern PWR.
 Nuclear power stations are run flat-out to maximise income.
 Since the cost of fuel is almost insignificant, it pays them to sell at any price they can get.
 Variations in output are generally signs that refuelling or maintenance is ongoing.

-French Interconnector: This is a 2GW bi-directional link to France which (when fully operational, which is seldom) is able to import up to 2GW of power from France - usually in summer when France has a nuclear power surplus - and export in winter, when the UK's excess of backup plant and coal power can be profitably sold to meet continental shortfalls.
+French Interconnectors: These are a 2GW and two 1GW bi-directional link to France which are able to import up to 4GW of power from France - usually in summer when France has a nuclear power surplus - and export in winter, when the UK's excess of backup plant and coal power can be profitably sold to meet continental shortfalls.

-BritNed Interconnector: This is 1GW connector to Holland Its usage seems to reflect a surplus or a deficit of NW europe wind energy.
+BritNed Interconnector: This is a 1GW connector to Holland.
+Its usage seems to reflect a surplus or a deficit of NW europe wind energy.

 East-West Interconnector: This is a new 500MW (0.5GW) bi-directional link between Wales and the Irish Republic, enabling access to the UK (and continental) grid, and prices, for the Irish consumers.
-In general it feeds one way more or less in step with the Moyle interconnector.
+On 8 September 2016, the interconnector developed a fault.
+The interconnector re-entered service on the 20 December 2016 with a fully rated 500 MW import, however exports to the UK are still limited to roughly 280MW

 Pumped Storage: These are small hydro-electric stations that can use overnight electricity to recharge their reservoirs.
 Mainly used to meet very short term peak demands (the water soon runs out).
 They represent the nearest thing to 'storage' that is attached to the grid.